UltraMessaging/lbmct/README.md

 * CT is not officially part of the UM product family.
-Support for CT may not be as rapid as product support, but we are committed to maintaining all of the code in the UM Github, including CT.
+Support for CT may not be as rapid as product support, but we are committed to maintaining all of the code in the UM GitHub, including CT.
 Note that: